Melissari1997/apinine_reference_layout/README.md

 - ***.py** files: application code
 - **test** folder: contains pytest tests
+- **pytest.ini**: contains pytest configuration
 - **Dockerfile**: used to build the Docker image to be used in Lambda functions
 - **build-env-variables**: file in the form ENV=VALUE.
 Stores the value of env variables needed at build time, namely geotiff paths
+- **/*climate_scenario***: A directory for each climate scenario currently developed for that risk.

 *Makefile* and *Dockerfile* are not present in the *common* folder.

 Every Dockerfile uses the parent context (src) instead of the current folder (src/wildfire) to solve import issues between folders.
-The other option was to copy the common folder inside the current directory, build the container image and then delete the copied folder.
-This solution could lead to unclean situation that lead to unexpected behaviours and committing multiple copies of *common*.

 The Makefile inside each directory moves to the src parent folder before building the container.

 *pytest.ini* is necessary because it updates the PYTHONPATH for pytests, adding *src* (..).

+Each climate scenario directory contains:
+- **build-env-variables.json**: a json containing information to be injected into the docker image, like path of the .tiff files, and, in case of RCP scenarios, the reference year of that .tiff.

 ## .vscode
 The only important configuration is *terminal.integrated.env.linux* that injects custom environment variable in VSC shell.